 • $$$

-Rule #5: Personalize.
-Many systems today allow you to send group emails while still personalizing the subject line.
+Many patient batch messaging solutions today allow you to send group emails while still personalizing the subject line for your target audience.
 Putting a patient’s name into the subject line significantly increases the chance that they will open the email.

 Need some help?
-Here are a few subject lines to get those juices flowing:
+Here are a few subject line examples to get those juices flowing:

 • Meet Dr. Jones